Uncle Buck (1990 TV series)

-Uncle Buck is an American sitcom television series starring Kevin Meaney, based on the 1989 film of the same name.
+Uncle Buck is an American surreal humour television series starring Kevin Meaney, based on the 1989 film of the same name.
 The series aired on CBS from September 10, 1990 to March 9, 1991 during the 1990–91 season.

 Synopsis

-Buck Russell is a slob and the brother of Bob Russell who drinks, smokes, and gambles.
-He is also the uncle of Bob's children Tia, Maizy, and Miles.
+Buck Russell is a slacker, who drinks, smokes, and gambles.
+He is also the uncle of his brother Bob's children Tia, Maizy, and Miles.
 One day, Buck is named the guardian of Tia, Maizy, and Miles after Bob and Cindy are suddenly killed in a car accident.
 Buck is sometimes assisted in raising his nieces and nephew by their maternal grandmother Maggie Hogoboom.